nichodges/sprklst/sparklist-nic.md

 A kaya Go board with embedded sensors/LEDs allowing you to play against a remote opponent using PandaNet.

 A script that watches for @pmarca's ridiculous essay multi-tweets, and turns them into a single-tweet image.
-With wonderful typography.
+With wonderful typography. *Done! [@pngmarca](http://twitter.com/pngmarca)*

 Oppelganger - Finds your complete opposite on Twitter, and allows you to experience Twitter like they see it.
 Would be rad with Facebook as well, but would require permission on both sides.